quicwg/multipath/draft-lmbdhk-quic-multipath.md

 - Path Identifier (Path ID): An identifier that is used to identify a path in a QUIC connection at an endpoint.
 Path Identifier is used in multi-path control frames (etc. PATH_STATUS frame) to identify a path.
-By default, it is defined as the sequence number of the destination Connection ID used for sending packets on that particular path {{path-identifier}}, but alternative definitions can be used if the length of that connection ID is zero.
+By default, it is defined as the sequence number of the destination Connection ID used for sending packets on that particular path, but alternative definitions can be used if the length of that connection ID is zero.

 - Packet Number Space Identifier (PN Space ID): An identifier that is used to distinguish packet number spaces for different paths.
 It is used in 1-RTT packets and ACK_MP frames.
 Each node maintains a list of "Received Packets" for each of the CID that it provided to the peer, which is used for acknowledging packets received with that CID.
-See {{pn-space-identifier}}.

 The difference between Path Identifier and Packet Number Space Identifier, is that Path Identifier is used in multi-path control frames to identify a path, and Packet Number Space Identifier is used